akhileshpok/Threat_Detection_In_Network_Traffic/model_card/model_card_multiclass.md

 ## Limitations

-- Trained on CICIDS2017 only — may not generalize to other network types.
+- Trained exclusively on the CICIDS2017 dataset; may not generalize well to other network environments.
 - Model trained on a small subset (~0.7%) of the original CICIDS2017 dataset, which may impact generalizability to the full spectrum of attack types and network traffic behaviors.
 - Performance on rare_attack class is limited by data sparsity.
 - Additional work needed for real-time inference.
-- Relies on specific preprocessing (PCA, SMOTE).
+- Relies on specific preprocessing pipeline (PCA, SMOTE).

 ---